Nursing Jobs: Reno, NV, Overview

 The area that has become Reno was first settled by the Washoe and Paiute peoples, who lived beside the Truckee River in the 1840s and 50s.
 The Transcontinental Railroad brought more White settlers and goods to the region, and Reno became a town in 1903.
 Around the same time, a mining boom brought millionaires like George Winfield, who expanded an empire of ranching, mining, banking, and politics in Reno.

-- Saint Mary’s Regional Medical Center
+- Northern Nevada Medical Center

-- Renown Regional Medical Center
+- Saint Mary's Regional Medical Center (part of Prime Healthcare)

-- Tahoe Forest Hospital (Truckee, CA)
+- Tahoe Forest Health System

 If you’re looking for a post-acute nursing role, there are also several home health agencies, rehabilitation centers, and specialty offices in town.
 Academic nurses might find opportunities at the Orvis School of Nursing, Carrington College, Unitek College, and Truckee Meadows Community College.